andreilisun/Swipe-To-Dismiss-Dialog/README.md

     }
 })
 ```
-Listen to the swipe dismiss events:
+Listen for the swipe dismiss event:
 ```java
 .setOnSwipeDismissListener(new OnSwipeDismissListener() {
                     @Override